miguespinoza/code-conventions/react/README.md

 ## Basic Rules

   - Only include one React component per file.
-  - Watch closely your imports, you might be importing a component that is not meant to be reused
+  - Watch closely your imports, you might be importing a component that is not meant to be reused.
+See more in the Partial Folder section

 ## Folder structure